Juni4567/gamier-gatsby-starter/src/pages/about/index.md

 We don't do samey, average or boring.
 We do new, we do excellent and we do memorable.

-We at Gamier help you discover free software, books, games and technology.
-We are a close-knit team with an unrelenting desire to be the best we can be.

 ## Cross-Industry Expertise

 Since 2013, we have developed solutions for over 100 clients spanning a diverse range of industries including travel, retail, automotive, legal and education.
 This has given us a real insight into various organisational models, processes and challenges, meaning that we are usually able to understand your complex business and technical requirements quite quickly.